WOF-Softwares/Docura/README.md

 # 📝 Docura

+**From Markdown Editor to Writing Operating System**

-**A fast, elegant, and powerful Markdown editor that surpasses Typora.**
+🚀 A fast, elegant, and powerful next-generation writing platform that surpasses Typora and transforms how you create content.

 🎉 **Version 1.1 Released!** 🎉

-Docura is a next-generation native desktop app designed for Linux systems.
-Built with Rust (Tauri) and React, it combines the best features of Typora, VS Code, Medium, and Notion into one beautiful, lightweight application.
+Docura is not just another markdown editor - it's the foundation for the **ultimate writing environment**.
+Currently a powerful native desktop app designed for Linux systems, built with Rust (Tauri) and React, combining the best features of Typora, VS Code, Medium, and Notion into one beautiful, lightweight application.

+**Coming Soon:** AI assistance, real-time collaboration, advanced publishing, and intelligent writing analytics.
+[See our future vision →](#-future-vision---v20-and-beyond)

 ## 🎨 **NEW!
 Omarchy Integration** - Built for DHH's Workflow